-Paper-I

-PRINT MEDIA
+Paper-I PRINT MEDIA

-Question paper will consist of 10 questions of two marks and seven questions of 10 marks each out of which candidate has to attempt any five questions.
+General Education Instructions for the Paper Setters:-

+Eight questions of equal marks (Specified in the syllabus) are to be set, two in each of the four Sections (A-D).
+Questions may be subdivided into parts (not exceeding four).
+Candidates are required to attempt five questions, selecting at least one question from each Section.
+The fifth question may be attempted from any Section.

-History of Print Media in India: The origin of Print Media in India, James Augustus Hicky, James Silk Buckingham; Raja Ram Mohan Roy, Mahatma Gandhi, Gurbax Singh Preetladi History of famous Newspapers: Ajit, Punjab Kesri, Amar Ujala, The Tribune, The Hindu, Hindustan Times, Indian Express.
-History of News Agencies: PTI, UNI Apex bodies: ABC, INS, RNI, PIB, Prasar Bharti
+History of Print Media in India: The origin of Print Media in India, James Augustus Hicky,

+James Silk Buckingham; Raja Ram Mohan Roy, Mahatma Gandhi, Gurbax Singh Preetladi

+History of famous Newspapers: Ajit, Punjab Kesri, Amar Ujala, The Tribune, The Hindu,

+Hindustan Times, Indian Express, History of News Agencies: PTI, UNI

-Book review and film review
+Apex bodies: ABC, INS, RNI, PIB, Prasar Bharti, Book review and film review